 Use Azure RBAC for Kubernetes authorization

-Instead of using Kubernetes native RBAC (ClusterRoleBindings and RoleBindings) for authorization with integrated Azure AD authentication, another option that we recommend, is to use Azure RBAC and Azure role assignments to enforce authorization checks on the cluster.
+Instead of using Kubernetes native RBAC (ClusterRoleBindings and RoleBindings) for authorization with integrated Microsoft Entra authentication, another option that we recommend, is to use Azure RBAC and Azure role assignments to enforce authorization checks on the cluster.
 These role assignments can even be added at the subscription or resource group scopes so that all clusters under the scope inherit a consistent set of role assignments with respect to who has permissions to access the objects on the Kubernetes cluster.

 For more information, see Azure RBAC for Kubernetes Authorization.